tasket/wyng-backup/README.md

 * Wyng locally stores information about backups in two ways:  Snapshots alongside your local source volumes, and metadata under _/var/lib/wyng_.
 It is safe to _delete_ Wyng snapshots without risking the integrity of backups (although `send` will become slower).
-However, as with all CoW snapshot based backup tools, you should never attempt to directly mount, alter or otherwise utilize a Wyng snapshot as this could (very likely) result in future backup sessions being corrupt (this is why Wyng snapshots are stored as read-only).
-If you think you have somehow altered a Wyng snapshot, you should consider it corrupt and immediately delete it before the next `send`.
+However, as with all CoW snapshot based backup tools, you should never attempt to directly mount, alter or otherwise directly utilize a local Wyng snapshot as this could (very likely) result in future backup sessions being corrupt (this is why Wyng snapshots are stored as read-only).
+If you think you have somehow altered a local Wyng snapshot, you should consider it corrupt and immediately delete it before the next `send`.
 If you're in a pinch and need to use the data in a Wyng snapshot, you should first make your own copy or snapshot of the Wyng snapshot using `cp --reflink` or `lvcreate -s` and use that instead.